cloudnative-pg/cloudnative-pg/docs/src/bootstrap.md

 ## The `externalClusters` section

+The `externalClusters` section provides a mechanism for specifying one or more PostgreSQL clusters associated with the current configuration.
+Its primary use cases include:

+1. **Importing Databases:** Specify an external source to be utilized during the [importation of databases](database_import.md) via logical backup and restore, as part of the `initdb` bootstrap method.
-The `externalClusters` section allows you to define one or more PostgreSQL clusters that are somehow related to the current one.
-While in the future this section will enable more complex scenarios, it is currently intended to define a cross-region PostgreSQL cluster based on physical replication, and spanning over different Kubernetes clusters or even traditional VM/bare-metal environments.
+2. **Cross-Region Replication:** Define a cross-region PostgreSQL cluster employing physical replication, capable of extending across distinct Kubernetes clusters or traditional VM/bare-metal environments.
+3. **Recovery from Physical Base Backup:** Recover, fully or at a given Point-In-Time, a PostgreSQL cluster by referencing a physical base backup.

+!!!
+Info
+    Ongoing development will extend the functionality of `externalClusters` to accommodate additional use cases, such as logical replication and foreign servers in future releases.

 As far as bootstrapping is concerned, `externalClusters` can be used to define the source PostgreSQL cluster for either the `pg_basebackup`